 The FloridaCommerce Office of Inspector General responded to our complaint.
 On November 22, 2024, SHPO (The State Historic Preservation Office) sent us a copy of the letter directed to Mrs. Gandhi-Savdas: “We previously commented on the proposed rehabilitation of 8MT346 and in a letter dated December 1, 2023, stated that the undertaking should have no adverse effect on historic properties provided the new work match the old in material, design, scale, color, and finish.
 Based on the information provided, the completed work does not conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and does not meet the conditions set forth by this office in our 2023 letter.”
 Please read the letter below.

-The City Manager Mr. Mortell has been speculating and making disingenuous statements at the City’s public meetings such as “the City of Stuart does not serve as the contractor or supervisor of the program.
-As you know, the City does not set the criteria to qualify for the grants and more importantly, the City does not select the program administrators or the contractors” as Mr. Mortell, who is also a Florida Bar member, listed as a government attorney, stated in his email dated September 5th, 2024, in contradiction to the CDBG related documents he approved and signed as the City Attorney, and also in contradiction to State of Florida
+The City Manager has been speculating and making disingenuous statements at the City’s public meetings such as “the City of Stuart does not serve as the contractor or supervisor of the program… the City does not select the program administrators or the contractors” as Mr. Mortell, stated in his email dated September 5th, 2024, to us and the City Commissioners, in contradiction to the CDBG related documents he approved and signed as the City Attorney, and also in contradiction to State of Florida Department of Economic Opportunity Federally-Funded Small Cities Community Development Block Grant (CDBG) Subgrant Agreement with the City.

 (2) Incorporation of Laws, Rules, Regulations, and Policies.